BelT26/RDFC/README.md

 ### Automated Tests
 All 4 css files passed through the W3C CSS validation service with no errors.

-I was not able to validate the match booking form html as the address returned the following error:
+I was not able to validate the match booking form html as the address returned the following message:

 ![W3C Validation Issue](https://github.com/BelT26/RDFC/blob/main/club/static/club/screenshots/w3c-validator.jpg)

 All other templates passed through the validator with no issues.
-Due to time constraints I won't have the chance to investigate this problem before submission.

 The map js file was copied to the JSHint validator and returned the following results:

 ![JavaScript Validation](https://github.com/BelT26/RDFC/blob/main/club/static/club/screenshots/js-validation.jpg)

-The problems tab in the terminal was used to validate my Python code.
-Many errors were returned for the views file of the type 'Match has no objects member'.
-These were ignored as advise in the CI blog walkthough project.
+I checked the python code by running the command 'python3 -m flake8' in the terminal.

-Long line errors have not been corrected where they formed part of the preinstalled setting or I felt that splitting the lines would impair the readability of the code.
+Errors have not been corrected where they formed part of the preinstalled settings or appear in the automatically generated migrations files.
+Otherwise all files passed through the validator with no issues.

 I created some automated tests for views and forms following the examples in the Hello Django module.
 These are not currently running correctly as they are returning errors concerning the database connection.
 I have tested the same features manually and they are working as expected.